 Things to avoid during pregnancy exercise

-- Avoid anything that could put the risk of impact to your abdomen, so no ice hockey or basketball.
+- Avoid anything that could put the risk of impact on your abdomen, so no ice hockey or basketball.
 Forget boxing!

 - After the first trimester, avoid exercise where you need to lie down on your back